Azure-Samples/distributed-az-edge-framework/docs/reverseproxy.md

 ## Future Planned Additions in this Sample:

 - Wildcard sub-domain redirection: some of the domains required for Azure Arc K8S are documented in the form of wildcard subdomains (*.his.arc.azure.com, *.arc.azure.com, *.data.mcr.microsoft.com, *.guestnotificationservice.azure.com).
-Because of the configuration of Envoy
+Currently implemented using SNI dynamic forward proxy in Envoy.
 - Level 4 connected (local) container registry for all required container images, including a copy of public images like Envoy and Mosquitto
 - Mosquitto bridging through proxy